What Is It

 In the final segment of the show, our hosts consider the connection between the sacred and nature, and between taboos and arrogance.
 For example, Professor Diamond suggests that breeding turkeys in a way that prevents them from performing their natural actions—walking, having sex, etc.—is a violation of the sacred.
 In Hume’s day, many felt that diverting a river was a profane act, because it involved altering God’s plans.
 A secular person today might not feel this way, but they still might think that it is was arrogant (and dangerous) for the Army Corps of Engineers to think they could control the Mississippi river.
 Yet is this feeling that to do something would be arrogant enough to hold up to someone as a reason not to do it?
 Does it carry the normative force that we think a conception of the sacred ought to?
 And most importantly, what about those psychedelic mushrooms?

-- The 60-second philosopher: (seek to 50:04) Ian Shoales ruminates on the sacred in America.
+- The 60-Second Philosopher: (seek to 50:04) Ian Shoales ruminates on the sacred in America.
 His list includes sacred spaces (mostly where a lot of people died), comic book collections stored in hermetically sealed vaults, and cult classics.

-- Roving Philosophical Reporter: (seek to 6:43) Caitlin Esch takes to the streets of Portland to find out about the substance and science of taboos.
+- Roving Philosophical Report: (seek to 6:43) Caitlin Esch takes to the streets of Portland to find out about the substance and science of taboos.
 She learns about the benefits and difficulties of breaking the taboo against having multiple partners from Brian Bloom, the facilitator of a polyamory group.
 Also, Allison Burns-Glover, a professor of Psychology at Pacific University, talks about the physiological response to seeing someone break a taboo.